 About

-I was lucky enough to have worked with Thomas Sterling,
+I was lucky enough to have worked with Thomas Sterling, Donald

-developing the first Beowulf cluster.
+in developing the first Beowulf cluster.
 Our work was partly

 responsible for motivating companies such as Compaq, IBM, and Cray